lkodinsson/MARS/Basic/Maneuvers.md

 **Specializations:** Martial, Unarmed

 **Stamina Cost:** 1
-**Action Speed:** Standard
+**Action Speed:** Swift

 **Resist:** Fortitude

-Make an attack with a shield as if it was a weapon that deals r8 blunt damage and +6 crit damage.
+Make an attack with a shield or similar item as if it was a weapon that deals r8 blunt damage and +6 crit damage.
 If successful, the target is knocked back 1m.
 If they can't be knocked back because there is not enough room, then gain advantage to your damage roll.

 ## Stunning Strike